 Canals are among the most important advancements made in the last 500 years.
 During the Industrial Revolution, demand was so high for the transit of produce and goods, especially coal, that investors were forced to consider new ideas for transport.
 Enter the canal.

 The so-called “canal mania” took Britain by storm in the 1790s, and by the 1820s, the United States had joined in as well.

-The Panama Canal
+The Erie Canal

+Should a too-large ship attempt to pass through the locks of a canal when there’s not enough water to support it, the ship could run aground and put its crew at risk.
 But it’s not just low water levels that can make canals dangerous to navigate.
 When there’s too much water, or a strong storm moves through the area, ships of all sizes can be in danger.
 Flooding can increase silt levels, which can be enough to limit passage.
 Docked ships may also be at risk of flooding should the water levels rise too high.

 Helping Crews Navigate Rough Waters